Gabolate/AssemblyGuide/README.md

 - ### Define Word

-  Used to define 1 or multiple words (2 bytes, equivalent to a 'short' type in C# or a 16-Bit integer)
+  Used to define 1 or multiple words (2 bytes, equivalent to a 'short'/'ushort' type in C# or a 16-Bit integer)

   Usages:
   ```asm